GITNUXSOFTWARE ADVICE

 open-source-paintCreates 2D digital paintings and illustrations with a brush engine, layer workflow, and animation-ready canvas tools.

-- Layer system with blending modes and non-destructive workflows
+- +Layer masks and blending modes support non-destructive painting workflows

 Inkscape